The colour of the car you drive ‘speaks’ a lot more about your personality than you think.

 Vehicle manufacturers today employ psychologists and colour analysts to learn more automotive colours in demand, what consumers desire in the colour scheme of things and what the colour trends of the future will be.
 Colour psychologists and analysts have come up some pointers about what colours reveal about the car owner and his/her personality.

-This features looks into the possible reasons why you or someone else selected a particular car color.
+This feature, published on Holi-day (March 7, 2023) in India, looks into the possible reasons why you or someone else selected a particular car colour.

 Are you looking to be noticed, or are you more of a private person that’s just looking to blend in with the crowd?
 Are you an outgoing person, creative, conventional thinker?
-Perhaps the color of someones car can tell us this and more.
+Perhaps the colour of someone’s car can tell us this and more.

 It’s difficult to go wrong with a black car.
 It looks good, so a focus and pride on appearances is important.
 Despite appearances being important, it could suggest a reserved and private personality, perhaps introverted, often seeking their own company.